 A brief intro with VLookup example.
 The VLookup function performs a vertical lookup by searching for a value in the left-most column of the table and returning the value in the same row in the index number position.

-#YodaHacks – Vlookup formula with fixed table arrays :
+#YodaHacks – Excel Vlookup formula with fixed table arrays :

-Try our free online excel course and master essential excel formulae and shortcuts in max one hour.
+Try our free online excel course and master essential excel formula and shortcuts in max one hour.